The Pacific War Online Encyclopedia

 An illustrative case history of the problems of leadership is that of Lieutenant Colonel William E. Maxwell, commander of 1 Battalion, 5 Marine Regiment on Guadalcanal.
 Large numbers of his company officers had been transferred out to provide cadre for 7 Marine Regiment and most of his men were recent enlistees.
 They had not had much opportunity to train together because of constant movement since deploying from the States.
 Maxwell concluded that he had no choice but to insist on rigid obedience to orders, which he enforced with stinging critiques for errors.
 In effect, he traded off initiative for discipline.
 Faced with a difficult tactical problem in the ridges west of Henderson Field, communications broke down, and the battalion became paralyzed.
 Maxwell was relieved of command by his regimental commander, a decision most of his fellow officers supported.

 All the major powers had special training colleges to groom those officers who showed particular promise for high command.
 In the United States Army, the most prestigious of these was the Army War College in Pennsylvania, which prepared field officers for high command.
 The Command and General Staff School, at Fort Leavenworth, Kansas, trained younger officers for staff responsibilities and field command and was generally a prerequisite for the Army War College.
-The naval counterpart to the Army War College was the Naval War College at Newport, Rhode Island.
+However, both suffered from overemphasis on the "school solution" and actively discouraged original thought.
+The naval counterpart to the Army War College was the Naval War College at Newport, Rhode Island, and seems to have been significantly more innovative.
 The Japanese and British had similar institutions.

 The Chinese Army Staff College was organized in 1938